Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Here’s a list of ways you can research the market:

-- Perform a quick Google search using keywords like “hottest startups of 2022“ or “top companies in the world.“ This will return hundreds of the latest and greatest business names that are doing well in the marketplace.
+- Perform a quick Google search using keywords like “hottest startups this year“ or “top companies in the world.“ This will return hundreds of the latest and greatest business names that are doing well in the marketplace.
 Go through each one of them to identify what makes them click and stand out.

 - Use Google Trends to see how various brand names and words are performing in terms of global and local interest over a specific time period.